-A Visa or Mastercard may come with additional features, especially if it’s a Platinum card:
+A Visa or Mastercard may come with additional features, however, these are usually available with their unsecured cards:

 To see if a card offers these benefits, check with your issuer.
 Cards may offer different perks depending on issuers’ agreements with the card networks.

+Both Visa and Mastercard offer good secured credit card options.
 Pick a secured credit card based on the features offered by the issuer if you want the best approach to selecting a secured credit card.
-While Visa and Mastercard occasionally provide additional benefits on their cards, these are typically restricted to their unsecured offerings.
+Remember that while Visa and Mastercard occasionally provide additional benefits on their cards, these are typically restricted to their unsecured offerings.